CarsonEliasen/CarsonEliasen/index.md

 I am finishing up my undergrad in psychology with a minor in applied data science at Colorado State University (CSU).
 I've worked for 3 years in design thinking education and am looking to explore designing for human-computer interaction.
 Eventually, I'd love to get my graduate degree in computer graphics processing while also bolstering my design thinking background.
 Generally I'm a dynamic problem solver that loves to dip my cup into as many disciplines as I can, and then integrate them all together in the most efficient and beautiful way possible.

 In my free time I love listening to music on high fidelity set ups, drinking fancy teas, painting, and playing all types of games.
 I'm always looking to make a new friend and love to hang out at coffee shops with anyone and everyone.
-I also have aphantasia, which with the inabillity to produce sensory perception within the mind (i.e. I'm blind in my mind's eye)!
+I also have aphantasia, which is the inabillity to produce sensory perception within the mind (i.e. I'm blind in my mind's eye)!

 ## Career and Education History <a name = "career"></a>